nandhakumar2611/mindx-inventory-docs/docs/bills/function-of-bills.md

 - Navigate to **Purchases** > **Bills**.
 - Select the bill you wish to view.
   This allows you to keep track of your expenses, manage vendor payments, and maintain accurate financial records.

+!!! abstract "Prerequisite"

+      Ensure you have the necessary permissions to create or edit bills in MindX Inventory.